While the focus was on redesigning the whole customer experience, and with one eye on the future, the immediate results speak for themselves.

 “The beauty of the platform is that we can upscale or downscale as needed.”

-ASQ also saw other major benefits from the implementation, including no site downtime during one of its busiest periods and being digital-ready when the COVID-19 pandemic hit.
+ASQ also experienced other big benefits from the implementation.
+For example, it hadno site downtime during one of its busiest periods, and was prepared digitally when the COVID-19 pandemic struck.

 Firas said: “When stores were closed due to COVID, the only source of revenue was through online.
 Other businesses were scrambling about to improve their own systems, but we had invested wisely and had prepared for the long term.